naegelejd/naegelejd.github.io/naegelejd.md

 About
 =====

-I am a computer engineer employed by the Functional MRI Facility at the National Institutes of Mental Health.
+I am a software developer employed by the Functional MRI Facility at the National Institute of Mental Health.
 My work consists of website development, database design, development of medical image reconstruction software, and construction of various end-user command-line tools.